Kanban

 #### Summarize Field

-Select a numerical field to display a summary at the top of each column (e.g., total number of tasks).
+Select a numerical field to display a summary total at the top of each column (e.g., total opportunity amount).

 <figure><img src="/files/zclexdOmU7U3ZG1bLccO" alt="" width="563"><figcaption></figcaption></figure>